Become-A-DevOps-PM/become-a-devops-pm.github.io/content/compute/1. What Is A Server/Inside a Physical Server - Article.md

 <!-- # What’s Inside a Physical Server? -->

-Physical servers are at the heart of data centers and IT infrastructure.
-They are built to handle extensive workloads, host applications, store data and much more.
+Physical servers are built to handle extensive workloads, host applications, store data and much more.
 Understanding the components within a server is essential for planning, troubleshooting, and management.
 This article breaks down the internal parts of a physical server and their function.

 ## Core Components of a Physical Server